Introduced by Brian Corcoran, Managing Editor

 Logistics.
 The logistics comprise setting up tables and chairs as well as decoration, making sure that all materials for the evening (such as donation cards, envelopes and program hand-outs) are produced and distributed, nametags are purchased, and so on.

 Food/Kitchen.
 In case of a potluck dinner, all participants mobilize their networks and churches to contribute to the buffet.
 The food/kitchen team receives the food and makes sure things are kept warm or prepared adequately.
 Besides coordinating the food, this team needs to make sure there are enough plates, cups, silverware and napkins.
 They also need to prepare the cold and hot drinks and are responsible for cleaning up.

 Program.
-Before the evening program starts, the program leader makes sure the welcome committee is instructed, the sound/music equipment is set up, and all the people involved know the flow of the program and when they perform.
+Before the evening program starts, the program leader makes sure the welcome committee is instructed (although we asked people to RSVP, we chose not to have a registration list or preprinted name tags at the entrance), the sound/music equipment is set up, and all the people involved know the flow of the program and when they perform.
 Ideally, the program leader is also the MC throughout the program.
 See section two for the program flow.

 White Hat: “The facts, just the facts” - What were the basic facts about the event/ministry?

 Yellow Hat: “Brightness & Optimism” - What were some of the most fruitful and positive things observed in the event/ministry?

 Red Hat: “Express your emotions” - What “feelings” did you experience or observe?

 Black Hat: “Critical thinking; Hard Experiences” - What were some of the distracting or disappointing or least fruitful aspects of this event/ministry?
 Were there elements that were missing that could have been helpful?
 Were there any things that felt particularly unproductive or even counterproductive?
 Where did we miss the mark?